- Overview: United Kingdom (UK)

 - Other perks and benefits

-Employers may be required to report expenses and benefits provided to employees, and to pay taxes and National Insurance on them.
+Employers may be required to report employee expenses and benefits and pay taxes and National Insurance on them.

 Along with our core global employment and compliance solution, Acumen International provides a broad range of voluntary benefits, ensuring that our clients’ companies remain competitive in talent acquisition and retention.
 We are more than a global PEO – we serve as your international partner in HR management in the UK.